 Cruising on the Orca trail in the San Juan Islands

 Belonging to the United States and located in the State of Washington, the San Juan Islands are picturesquely embedded into the Northwestern landscape between Puget Sound and Vancouver Island in British Columbia, Canada.
 The Pacific Ocean—deep and mysterious—holds this archipelago in its bosom, nurturing in its depths, a vastly diverse marine life.

 Orca sightings are common in these waters from March through October.
 Various cruises and speed boats report the sightings over the radio to each other.

-Two types of whales inhabit this island chain— the Transient Orcas—small family pods that travel over a large area between Alaska and the Californian coast to hunt for seals and sea lions.
 The islands also host Resident Orcas that travel in specific areas in larger groups and feed on salmon.
 From spring through summer, they spend their time here feeding on the Chinook salmon that migrate to these waters to spawn.

 When it hunts small marine animals for food, the Orca practices an instinctive predatory method, thus gaining for itself the name Killer Whale.
 Towards humans, it is gentle and curious.
 In fact, humans are the greatest threat to its existence.